 |Maximum||Rs 42 lakh|

 In the luxury compact SUV space, the new Volvo XC40 will compete against the Jaguar E-Pace, Audi Q3, BMW X1 and Mercedes-Benz GLA.
-It will be the most affordable SUV from the Swedish luxury carmaker in the country.
-The XC40 price in India is likely to fall in the range of Rs 35 lakh (for the base variant) and Rs 42 lakh (for the high-spec model).
+This new SUV will be brought via CBU (Completely Built Unit) route that means it will be feasible to heavy import duties.
+Despite a CBU unit, it will be the most affordable SUV from the Swedish luxury carmaker in the country.
+The Volvo XC40 price in India is likely to start from Rs 35 lakh for the base variant and go up to Rs 42 lakh for the range-topping model.
 Read About – New Volvo V40 & V40 Cross Country

-As mentioned in the beginning, the global-spec new Volvo SUV will come with a new three-cylinder 1.5-litre petrol engine derived from the brand’s current 2.0-litre, 4-cylinder motor.
+On the other hand, the SUV’s global-spec model will be offered with a new three-cylinder 1.5-litre petrol engine derived from the brand’s current 2.0-litre, 4-cylinder motor.
 There will also be multiple petrol and diesel powertrain options along with a hybrid motor.
-The X40 hybrid will push out a maximum power output of 180bhp and a driving range of 48km (in full electric mode).
-Transmission choices will include a 7-speed automatic gearbox delivering power to the front wheels.
-The engine specifications of the India-bound model are likely to be revealed close to its launch.
+The X40 hybrid will return a maximum power output of 180bhp and a driving range of 48km (in full electric mode).
+Transmitting power to the front wheels will be a 7-speed automatic gearbox.
 Read – Volvo XC90: All You Need To Know

-In its production avatar, the new XC40 looks similar to the Concept 40.1.
-The SUV carries a futuristic design, and features signature Thor’s Hammer headlamps with integrated DRL (daytime running lights).
+Carrying a futuristic design, the car features signature Thor’s Hammer headlamps with integrated DRL (daytime running lights) and 18-inch alloy wheels as standard.
 The front profile is further accentuated by chromed grille, prominent bumper and a well-sculpted bonnet.
 The car also features a contrasting colour glass roof and badging on the front and back.
+The range-topping Inscription trim will get six-spoke 18-inch alloy wheels and chrome window trim.
+On the other hand, the R-Design variant will come with five-spoke, 18-inch alloys and a blacked-out roof and mirrors.
+The XC40 First Edition will be exclusively offered with active headlamps and powered tailgate.
 Read – All Volvo Cars To Get Electric Motor Option From 2019

 Most of the interior features are shared with the bigger XC60 or XC90s.
 Volvo will use plush materials along with a wide range of high-tech features.
-Uncluttered centre console gets Volvo’s large portrait infotainment system, while the top-end model is likely to come with a digital instrument display.
+The uncluttered centre console gets Volvo’s 9.0-inch portrait touchscreen infotainment system with smartphone connectivity such as Android Auto and Apple CarPlay.
+Features such as digital instrument display and rear parking assist will also be standard on the carline.
 The dashboard features control dials with chrome surround on both side and it also has several in-car controls.
 The SUV sources the three-spoke multi-functional steering wheel from other XC’s, but it doesn’t get paddle shifters.